aipachakutiqwan/NER-classifier-DistilBERT/README.md

     - Select proper hyperparameters
     - Set data collator that will dynamically pad the inputs received, as well as the labels
     - Finetune the model with transformer Trainer class
-    - Verify the metrics output in the validation test and repeat the process until find a good hyperparameters
+    - Verify the metrics output in the validation test and repeat the process until find good hyperparameters
     - Save the model and push to HuggingFace Hub

 Final hyperparameters setting.